wwsd/wwsd.github.io/_posts/2015-12-01-Super-Simple-Sharing-Buttons.md

     {% include share.html %}
 {% endraw  %}

+# Bam you’ve got shares

-and now you’ve got some nice share buttons at the bottom of your site.
+and now you’ve got some nice share buttons at the bottom of your post.